 Qualification: AS level 3 Core Maths Edexcel Assessment: 100% examination at end of Year 13 Paper 1: Comprehension - pre-released material (approximately 40%; 1 hour 40 minutes) Paper 2: Application - unseen material (approximately 60%; 1 hour 40 minutes) Progression Route: Numerous university, apprenticeship or employment routes.
-Web Link: https://qualifications.pearson. com/en/qualifications/edexcel-mathematicsin-context/mathematics-in-context.html Criminology Criminology is the scientific study of the nature, extent, management, causes, control, consequences and prevention of criminal behaviour. both on individual and social levels.
+Web Link: https://qualifications.pearson. com/en/qualifications/edexcel-mathematicsin-context/mathematics-in-context.html For more information about this course or entry requirements please contact: Mrs Roddy Criminology Criminology is the scientific study of the nature, extent, management, causes, control, consequences and prevention of criminal behaviour, both on individual and social levels.
 Criminology is an interdisciplinary field in both the behavioural and social sciences, drawing especially upon the research of Sociologists, Psychologists and Philosophers.
 This is an exciting course which allows students to gain a wealth of new knowledge linked to the criminal justice system and theories and concepts relating to the cause of crime.
 Students will have the opportunity to acquire both practical and academic skills through applied learning such as crime scene analysis.
 There is also practical input from visiting practitioners in the criminal justice sector.
-Units studied over the two years are: - Unit 1: Changing awareness of crime - Unit 2: Criminological theories 14 - Unit 3: Crime scene to courtroom - Unit 4: Crime and punishment The course will equip students with a range of transferable skills such as research, independent working, time management and problem solving.
+Units studied over the two years are: Unit 1: Changing awareness of crime Unit 2: Criminological theories Unit 3: Crime scene to courtroom Unit 4: Crime and punishment The course will equip students with a range of transferable skills such as research, independent working, time management and problem solving.
 Students will also develop their skills of analysis, evaluation and application of knowledge.